DHAULAGIRI TREK IN NEPAL

 Day-4: Drive to Beni (850m) - 4 hrs.After breakfast, you drive to Beni this day.
 The drive should take 4 hours and you'll find most of the part enjoyable, and offering good scenery.
 Beni is the district headquarters and has a police check post where your trekking permits will be examined.
 Beni is at the confluence of the Myagdi Khola and the Kali Gandaki.

 Day-6: Trek to Dharapani (1,400m) - 6 hrs.We start out along a high, winding path out of Babichor.
 The valley widens and terraced hills develop on both sides of the river.
 The trail is fairly level and you pass the village of Shahashradhara, cross the Duk Khola and walking through fields arrive at Ratorunga.
 From here the valley narrows again and the terraces disappear on either side of the river.
-Continue to the village of Dharapani.
+Continue Dharapani.

 Day-8:Trek to Boghara (2080m) - 6 hrs.After a short descend, we cross a stream and continue through terraced fields before climbing a ridge to reach the pass from where you can see Mt.
-Ghustung South (6465 m)Descend to the Myagdi Khola and trek along its West Bank to the village of Naura from where you will climb a little before traversing a grassy hill and climb a steep slope with switch-backs and then descend through a forest and terraced fields to Boghara (2080 m).
+Ghustung South (6465 m).
+Descend to Myagdi Khola and trek along its West Bank to the village of Naura from where you will climb a little before traversing a grassy hill and climb a steep slope with switch-backs and then descend through a forest and terraced fields to Boghara (2080 m).

 Day-9:Trek to Dobang (2,520m) - 5 hrs.The trail beyond Boghara descends through terraced fields to a small ridge and then through a forest to Jyardan.
 After the settlement a high winding path crosses a rocky area and then descends before climbing again to Lipshe where there a single hut.
 The trail continues through a forest to Lapche Kharka and then climbs to Dobang.

 Day-10:Trek to Choriban Khola (3,110m) - 6 hrs.Crossing a wooden bridge out of Dobang the trail ascends a forested area.
 Soon the west face of Dhaulagiri I (8167 m) becomes visible through breaks in the trees.
-Descend to the Myagdi Khola and cross it via a wooden bridge to the east bank continue to Chartare.
+Descend the Myagdi Khola and cross it via a wooden bridge on the east bank continue to Chartare.
 Passing through forests again, you cut across a rocky area and cross a stream to Choriban Khola.

-Day-11:Trek to Italian Base Camp (3,660m) - 7 hrs.Follow a trail (which is not very well defined) to the terminal moraine of the Chhonbarban Glacier and enter the glacier from the right.
+Day-11:Trek to Italian Base Camp (3,660m) - 7 hrs.Follow a trail (which is not very well defined) to the terminal moraine of Chhonbarban Glacier and enter the glacier from the right.
 Tukche Peak (6837 m) becomes visible straight on; at the far end while the impressive north flank of Dhaulagiri I (8167 m) dominates the skyline to your right.
 After a short while you will reach Italian Base Camp (3660 m), which is also the site of your camp for the night.
 To the west are the peaks of Dhaulagiri II (7751m), Dhaulagiri III (7715 m) and Dhaulagiri V (7618 m).

-Day-12: Rest Day.Rest day for acclimatisation.
+Day-12: Acclimitisation day.Rest day for acclimatisation.

 Day-13:Trek to Glacier Camp (4210m) 6 hrs.Set off early in the morning when the weather is clearer.
 Today we stay overnight near at glacier.

 Day-14:Trek to Dhaulagiri Base Camp (4740m)Tukche Peak (6837 m.) becomes visible straight on; at the far end while the impressive north flank of Dhaulagiri I (8167 m.) dominates the skyline to your right.
 After a short while you will reach Dhaulagiri Base Camp (3660 m), which is also the site of your camp for the night.
-To the west are the peaks of Dhaulagiri II (7751m), Dhaulagiri III (7715 m) and Dhaulagiri V (7618 m).

-Day-15:Rest Day.Another rest day.
+Day-15:Acclimitisation day.Another rest day.